sdsdkkk/sdsdkkk.github.io/_posts/2020-07-03-exponential-distribution.markdown

 That means if an event is happening in the rate of $$\lambda$$ times per hour, we can expect one event to happen every $$\mu = \frac{1}{\lambda}$$ hour.

-# Cumulative Density Function
+# Cumulative Distribution Function

-The cumulative density function of the exponential distribution is defined as follows for $$x \geq 0$$.
+The cumulative distribution function of the exponential distribution is defined as follows for $$x \geq 0$$.

 $$
 P(X < x) = F(x) = 1 - e^{-\lambda x}